ScottKirvan/ScooterUtils/README.md

 ## Getting up and running

+### Screen Real Estate
+Once the plugin is built and loaded, you can find the **Screen Real Estate** setting by choosing **Edit > Editor Preferences** from the Main Menu bar, and then selecting **Plugins/Scooter Utilities**.

+The *Persistant Editor Scale* value is a percentage relative to the default screen size of elements like fonts, buttons, and other widgets in the Unreal Engine UI.
+I like to work with all the fluff scaled down to about 80% of what's considered "normal," so I set the Persistant Editor Scale to *0.8*.

+This same setting is available in the Unreal Editor by going to the Main Menu bar, selecting **Window > Developer Tools > Widget Reflector**, and changing the **Application Scale** setting.
+However, the **Widget Reflector** method doesn't stick -- you have to set it everytime you restart **Unreal Engine**.
+The Scooter Utility writes this value to your Config file, so you don't have to constantly re-set it.

 ### Max FPS
 The **Max FPS** (Maximum Frames Per Second) setting is found in the Main Menu bar; **Edit > Editor Preferences**,